The Grand Canyon

 Top-Down Design and Verification of Mixed-Signal Circuits

-Provides an introduction and motivation for top-down verification.
+Provides an extensive introduction and motivation for top-down verification.
 Top-down verification is a refinement of the top-down design methodology that adds considerable rigor and greatly reduces the chance of a functional failure.
+This brief overview was published in EE Times in June 2005.

 Read the full paper.